etkitech/etkitech.github.io/docs/index.md

 ----

-## <a name="Meetups" href="#meetups">🏙️ etki Turkish Tech Meetups</a>
+## <a name="Meetups" href="#meetups">🏙️ etki Tech Meetups</a>

-We organize tech meetups for a group of turkish speaking people and for all tech enthusiasts based in Berlin, Germany.
+We organize tech meetups for a group of turkish speaking people and for all international tech enthusiasts based in Berlin, Germany.
 Our mission is fostering collaboration and exchange, reinforcing diversity and adding value to our city's technology ecosystems.
 We aim to conduct various productive events and workgroups in this context, in english and turkish languages.
 We conduct 3 main types of meetup events.

 * ** HR events &nbsp;: ** &nbsp; Recruiting events in partnership with HR companies.
 * ** Monthly networking &nbsp;: ** &nbsp; Monthly community gathering.